PawseySC/containers-openfoam-workshop/_episodes/03_compileAndExecuteUsersOwnTools.md

 >    zeus-1:myPimpleFoam> singularity exec $theImage bash -c 'awk "BEGIN{for(v in ENVIRON) print v}" | egrep "FOAM_|WM_" | sort'
 >    ~~~
 >    {: .bash}
+>    - For anything related to OpenFOAM environmental variables, we recommend the use of the `bash -c` command
+>    - (See the explanation of the `bash -c` command at the end of this section if needed)
 >
 >    ~~~
 >    FOAM_API